labrocadabro/communitytaught/README.md

 ![Preview of CommunityTaught.org](https://communitytaught.org/img/resources/communitytaught-preview.png)

-## How It's Made:
+## How It's Made

 **Tech used:** Node.js, Express, MongoDB, Pug, Tailwind CSS

 This app was built from scratch using my [authentication boilerplate](https://github.com/labrocadabro/node-mongo-boilerplate/) as the base for the code, and [my previous homework tracker](https://labrocadabro.github.io/100devs-hw-tracker/) as the base for the application design.

-## How to Contribute:
+## How to Contribute

 I build the website without really taking collaboration into account and the project needs some work in terms of both documentation and processes.
 I am in the process of getting that built out, but in the meantime, here are the basic steps to get the project up and running locally:

 - fork the repository
 - create a MongoDB database on your account to store the data
-- import the class and homework data into your database
+- import the class and homework data into your database (see the /data folder)
 - rename example.env to .env and add your credentials (.gitignore will ignore the .env so your credentials won't get pushed to Github)
 - Set up mailhog if you are using email and password login

-## Optimizations and Improvements:
+## Optimizations and Improvements

 - Tests & refactoring to make unit tests easier.
 - Possibly switching the front end to React + Typescript.